2014 Santiago subway bombing: Imprisonment

 In January 2019, prison gendarmes discovered Flores, along with seven other prisoners, attempted to escape the Colina II Penitentiary Center, where he was being held at, by "reactivating" a 40-meter deep unfinished tunnel from a previous, unsuccessful, escape attempt.
 In response, he was held in solitary confinement for 30 days and later transferred to the Special High Security Units Prison of Santiago, one of the only two high-security prisons in Chile, where he is currently serving his sentence.

-He is set for release in 2037.
+Flores is set for release in 2037.

 Subsequent bombings

 Between 9 and 10 September 2014, two improvised bombs exploded in the Chilean resort town of Vina del Mar.
 On the night of September 9, a bomb detonated inside a supermarket, injuring one woman.
 The bomb consisted of a plastic bottle filled with aluminum and hydrochloric acid, was placed inside a trash can.
 The bomb exploded after the local janitor attempted to empty the trash can.
 The second device detonated inside the Open Plaza mall's bathroom.

 On 25 September 2014, a home made explosive device detonated inside a man's bag while he was carrying it.
 The victim was later identified as 29-year-old Sergio Landskron Silva.
 In the aftermath of the explosion Silva remained engulfed in flames while laying on the sidewalk.
 Bystanders and policemen failed to assist the victim, fearing that a second explosive device remained in his bag.
 Silva was pronounced dead several minutes after being transferred to a hospital.
 According to Silva's brother, he has been living on the streets for a prolonged period of time, while struggling with drug addiction.
 Silva was allegedly planning to plant the bomb in the Yungay neighborhood of Santiago.